 The Great Sauk State Trail (GSST) is a multi-use trail connecting the Sauk Prairie community to Devil's Lake State Park.
-Plans are underway to extend the trail so that it connects with larger trail systems statewide: east into Dane County on a bridge over the Wisconsin River to connect with the Walking Iron Trail; from Devil's Lake State Park into Baraboo, where it will overlap with the Ice Age Trail; and to Reedsburg, where it will meet the "400" State Trail.
+A plan is underway to extend the trail so that it connects with larger trail systems statewide: east into Dane County on a bridge over the Wisconsin River to connect with the Walking Iron Trail; and from Devil's Lake State Park into to Reedsburg, where it will meet the "400" State Trail.
 Eventually, the GSST will be part of a statewide trail system that will make it possible to travel from Milwaukee to La Crosse by bicycle.
-Plans for GSST routes through individual communities from Baraboo to Reedsburg will be amended separately to the CORP.
 There is significant potential for economic development in communities along the GSST, especially given its route through Devil's Lake State Park, thus attracting visitors from outside the County.
-The following recommendations are action steps that are specifically consumer-facing.
+Continue to partner with the Friends of the Great Sauk State Trail and municipalities along the trail for event planning and installation of public art, interpretive signs, fix-it stations, benches, and signs promoting local businesses and amenities where the trail passes through.